-FML for the employee's own serious health condition is leave taken when the employee's own "serious health condition," as defined in Section H.1.a.4., above, renders the employee unable to perform any one or more of the essential functions of the employee's position.
+FML for the employee's own serious health condition is leave taken when the employee's own "serious health condition," as defined in Section B.1.a.x., above, renders the employee unable to perform any one or more of the essential functions of the employee's position.

-3. FML to Care for Employee's Family Member with a Serious Health Condition
+3. FML to Care for Employee's Family Member or Designated Person with a Serious Health Condition

-FML to care for a family member with a serious health condition is leave to care for the employee's child, parent, spouse or same or opposite sex domestic partner who has a "serious health condition," as defined in Section H.1.a.4., above.
+FML to care for a family member or designated person with a serious health condition is leave to care for the employee's child, parent, parent-in-law, spouse, same or opposite sex domestic partner, grandchild, grandparent, sibling, or designated person who has a "serious health condition," as defined in Section B.1.a.9., above, that warrants the participation of the employee to provide supervision or care (which includes psychological comfort) during the period of the family member's or designated person's treatment or incapacity.